Yifeng-He/Data-Analysis-with-Hive-and-Pig-on-Amazon-EMR-Hadoop-Cluster/README.md

 3. Upload the Pig and Hive script and the data file to Amazon S3 bucket

-4. On the page of Haddop cluster, click "Step" to submit the job (e.g., Pig or Hive script)
+4. On the page of Hadoop cluster, click "Step" to submit the job (e.g., Pig or Hive script)

 5. After the job is completed, check the result from S3 bucket